An Overview of Homeowners Insurance Coverage

 The Fine Print of Homeowners Insurance

-This protection is not absolute, and sadly, most people find out about the limitations to their coverage when it’s too late.
-A few of the gray areas of homeowners insurance:
+Homeowners insurance protection is not absolute, and sadly, most people find out about the limitations to their coverage when it’s too late.
+A few of the gray areas of home insurance:

 - With personal property, such as furniture, clothes, or TVs, coverage amounts to approximately 60% of the insurance you have on the physical dwelling.
 If, for example, you collect art or expensive jewelry, supplementing your coverage might be a good idea, because homeowners insurance places limits on these high-value items.

 - If you’re conducting business from your home, you need to be extra careful with your workstation, particularly if it involves more than a desk and a computer.
-Most policies offer limited reimbursement for business property, so consider investing in additional small business insurance if the bulk of your business assets are stored at home.
+Most homeowners insurance policies offer limited reimbursement for business property, so consider investing in additional small business insurance if the bulk of your business assets are stored around the house.

 In terms of payout, as a rule of thumb, I recommend opting for replacement cost policies instead of actual cash value (ACV) ones, as they cover depreciation costs and allow you to actually replace stolen or destroyed objects.
 ACV policies, while cheaper, may not offer enough protection if your assets have gone through some wear and tear, so it’s best to avoid them.